 The district made a commitment to increase curriculum supplies provided to the classrooms.
 Supplies and Materials increased in 2015, and then a corresponding decrease in 2016.
 The district continues to be committed to providing adequate supplies and materials; however, due to a projected negative cash balance in 2019 the total amount spent on Supplies and Materials, while increasing an average of 7% in 2017 and 2018, has not returned to the level and amount spent in 2015.
-We have projected a 1% increase in these expenditures in 2019 and the remaining years of the forecast.
+Again, as part of the Board approved budget reduction plan curriculum resources will be reduced \$30,000 annually beginning in FY 2019.
+Also, due to an increase in student fees we anticipate an additional annual savings of \$6,000.
+We have projected a 1% increase in all other areas for FY 2019 and the remaining years of the forecast.